-Religion and Ethics in Modern Society Distance education-see content above.
+Religion and Ethics in Modern Society

-S(3)
+AU/HSI course-see content above.

+RELT348 S (3)

-The Christian and the Environment
+Christians and the Environment

 A religious, philosophical, and activist approach to environmental issues, analyzing ideological causes of environmental degradation, and offering philosophical and theological perspectives which inform and sensitize the student to the Christian's environmental responsibility.
+Qualifies as an "S" course for General Education Service Learning.
 Contains a service component.
 Spring